-What is used to determine the priority for places?
+How is the priority for places determined?

 The admission authority must use the published admission rules to prioritise applications.
-A parent is entitled to provide additional information in support of their application, but this can only be considered where it confirms one of the stated oversubscription rules for the school.
+A parent is entitled to provide additional information in support of their application, but this can only be considered where it confirms, or supports one of the stated oversubscription rules for the school.